175-151-Great Vocals

 Writer/Composer: David Clayton Thomas (1970)

 Is it possible that a band can conquer Pop / Rock / Jazz / R&B and pure Blues?
 The answer—a resounding YES!
-Canadian singer/songwriter David Clayton Thomas truly is one of the outstanding, distinctive, natural Blues voices ranging from the late 1960s and well into the 2000s.
+Canadian singer / songwriter David Clayton Thomas truly is one of the outstanding, distinctive, natural Blues voices ranging from the late 1960s and well into the 2000s.
 His 9-plus piece band took on all musical genres, combining Jazz-infused Rock with a generous amount of brass instrumentation.
-This shining example displays his big and burley singing voice, as well as his fearless iconic delivery.
-His larger-than-life vocal really stands out—the man has Soul!…Absolutely Astonishing!
+This shining example displays his big and burley, robust singing voice, as well as his fearless, emotive, iconic delivery.
+Tis larger-than-life vocal really stands out—the man has SOUL!…Unrelenting, Incredibly Astonishing!

 167. THE SOUND OF MUSIC “The Sound of Music” (1965)